 Metromile is owned by its shareholders, as it is a publicly traded company.
 Metromile was founded in 2011 and has its headquarters in San Francisco, and the company is managed by its Chief Executive Officer Dan Preston.

 No, Metromile does not have accident forgiveness.
-As a result, Metromile car insurance customers should expect their rates to go up by an average of 59% after an at-fault accident, even if it’s their first one.
+As a result, Metromile car insurance customers should expect their rates to go up by around 61% after an at-fault accident, even if it’s their first one.
+If you are looking for a policy with accident forgiveness, it can be purchased from most major car insurance companies.… read full answer

 Yes, Metromile really is cheaper than most car insurance companies, as the company ranked in the second quartile of WalletHub’s cheap car insurance comparison.
 Metromile exclusively offers pay-per-mile insurance, which is a type of policy that charges customers a monthly base rate plus a small per-mile fee.
 Customers save an average of $741 per year by switching to Metromile, according to the company’s website.… read full answer